Katya Henry Flaunts Bare Booty In Thong Bikini In The Ocean

 Katya Henry has been posting Instagram photos from the beach since three days ago, and in her most recent share, she stood in the water and flaunted her derrière.

-She stood with her back facing the camera and placed her hands on either side of her curvy hips.
-She gazed into the distance to the right with a small smile on her face, and her hair was brushed behind her shoulders and blew slightly in the wind.
+The model stood with her back facing the camera and placed her hands on either side of her curvy hips.
+She gazed into the distance to the right with a small smile on her face, and her hair was brushed behind her shoulders s it blew slightly in the wind.

-Her bikini was a light lavender or white tone, and it popped against her very tanned body.
-Only the back side of her ensemble was visible, but it was possible to note that her top had a metallic clasp in the back, and her thong bottoms featured a circle with a star in the center.
+Katya’s bikini was a light lavender or white tone, and it popped against her tanned body.
+Only the back part of her ensemble was visible, but it was possible to note that her top had a metallic clasp in the back, and her thong bottoms featured a circle with a star in the center.
 The fabric appeared drenched as she likely took a small dip in the ocean.

 The water reached to the bottom of her round booty, and the low vantage point of the snap helped to emphasize her curves.

 Katya’s makeup application seemingly looked glam with long dark lashes, shimmery purple eyeshadow, and white highlights under her brows.
 She also looked to be sporting pink blush and matching lipstick.
-Her pose also allowed her to show off her tattoo on the back of her right arm.
+Her pose also allowed her to show off her tattoo of the word “love” on the back of her right arm.

 The photo was taken on a sunny day with clear skies, and the horizon was light blue and yellow.

-The update has garnered over 162,300 likes since it was posted nine hours ago, and her followers headed to the comments section with a variety of compliments.
+The update has garnered over 162,300 likes since it was posted nine hours ago, and Katya’s followers headed to the comments section with a variety of compliments.

 “You’re unreal!
 My favorite since years!” exclaimed a devotee.